emmastorberg/FYS-STK4155_Project2/README.md

     ├── plots.ipynb
     ├── plotting.py
     ├── main.py
-    ├── project2_report.pdf             # The report to be submitted for this project ├── tests.py
+    ├── tests.py
     ├── torch_plot.py                  # Classification with pytorch
     └── requirements.txt                # Python libraries needed for running the code.
 Install with ´pip -r requirements.txt´